supercollider/supercollider/README_WINDOWS.md

 - **[libsndfile][libsndfile]** >= 1.0.25
 - The **[Windows SDK][Windows 10 SDK]** for your edition of Windows

-These libraries are not strictly required, but highly recommended:
+Optional, but highly recommended:

 - **[fftw][fftw]** >= 3.3.4
 - **[Asio SDK][asiosdk]** >= 2.3, for Asio support in PortAudio

-### Optional components
+Optional components:

 - **[readline][readline]** for command-line support.
 However, this is currently non-functional.